VA or NVA: Defects and Extra Processing

 Ahhhh, WIBNI…!
 Wouldn’t It Be Nice If all the lean wastes in your process were as easy to spot as the wrong-color button in the nearby photo of Finished Goods Inventory (FGI) at the button factory.

 One of the obstacles I’ve found to eliminating waste in a process is people’s reluctance to consider that the process could even have “waste” in it.
 Nobody sets out to implement a process with waste included.
 There is no process operation called “Insert Waste,” just as there is no operation called “Insert Quality.”
-(The 8 types of NVA are described here.)
+(The 8 types of Lean Waste are described here.)

 Instead look at Lean Wastes or Non-Value-Add (NVA) as an “implicit cost.”
 Waste in the process means you are spending money you should not be spending.
 It’s not an explicit spend, such as a purchase order or a contract with a supplier.
 Rather, it is a cost that arises because something was overlooked – a process step, a self-check, or neglecting to consider poka-yoke – mistake-proofing a procedure.